Missouri

 Missouri does not treat wiretapping violations lightly.
 Under Section 542.402, a person who knowingly intercepts wire or oral communications without proper consent is guilty of a class E felony.

 Under Missouri's sentencing guidelines in Section 558.011, a class E felony carries an authorized term of imprisonment of up to four years.
 The court has discretion to impose a shorter term of up to one year in county jail for class E felonies.
-Fines for class C, D, and E felonies can reach $10,000 or double the amount of financial gain from the offense, whichever is greater.
+Under Section 558.002, fines for class C, D, and E felonies can reach $10,000 or double the amount of financial gain from the offense, whichever is greater.

 This is notably harsh compared to many other one-party consent states that classify basic wiretapping violations as misdemeanors.
 Missouri treats even a first offense as a felony, making compliance with AI meeting recording practices particularly important.